HomeSite Map

 Conclusion

 Although admitted by its authors to be re-workings of previous songs, this fact doesn't diminish its credibility among Beatles enthusiasts.
 Once found, this gem is respected as an example of Lennon and McCartney's ability to churn out sincere pop standards at the drop of a hat.
-Why Capitol didn't resort to "Any Time At All" for a single (instead of "Matchbox" for instance) is somewhat inexcusable.
+Why Capitol Records didn't resort to "Any Time At All" for a single (instead of "Matchbox" for instance) is somewhat inexcusable.
 Maybe this was just a filler song, but it stands alone on its own merits as a potential hit.

 Song Summary